Tigran Keosayan: Career

 Keosayan directed several Russian films, including Katyka and Shiz (1992), Poor Sasha (1997), The President and His Granddaughter (1999), Silver Lily of the Valley (2000), Hare Over the Abyss (2006), and the propaganda film The Crimean Bridge.
 Made with Love!
 (2018), as well as a large number of clips for Mikhail Shufutinsky, Igor Sarukhanov, and Irina Allegrova.
 He collaborated with Fyodor Bondarchuk, Alexander Zbruev and others.
 Poor Sasha received a TEFI award as the Best Film of 1998 and Zbruev received the Best Actor prize at the 1998 Kinotavr festival.
 The President and His Granddaughter was awarded a special jury prize at the 2001 Kinotavr festival.
 Silver Lily of the Valley was awarded a prize at the 2001 Window to Europe Film Festival.
 In March 2020, Russian opposition leader Alexei Navalny alleged that roughly 46 million rubles (nearly $449,000) of state funds earmarked for The Crimean Bridge.
-Made with Love! went to the relatives of his second wife, Margarita Simonyan.
+Made with Love! went to the relatives of Tigran Keosayan's second wife, Margarita Simonyan.

 Keosayan anchored the daily (from Monday to Thursday) analytical talk show Evening with Tigran Keosayan on the Russian private TV channel REN-TV.
 After Evening with Tigran Keosayan ended, he made a sequel show on another channel called Hot Evening with Tigran Keosayan.
 From 2009 to 2010, he hosted the show You and Me with his first wife, Alyona Khmelnitskaya.
 In 2011, Keosayan became the host of the talk show Stop Being Silent!, where topics of everyday life were discussed.
 He also appeared on Minute of Glory, People's Artist, Video Battles and Empire of Illusions: Safronov Brothers.
 Beginning in 2016, he hosted the evening entertainment satirical show International Sawmill on NTV.

 In 2000, Keosayan directed his first play, New.
 In 2003, he directed the musical The Twelve Chairs.